NovatecConsulting/technologyconsulting-showcase-integrationdomain/README.md

 ### Configuration of the Secret Provider

-First, a custom image should be built which includes the secret provider jar-file (*/resources/k8s/deployments/confluent-platform/Dockerfile.connect*).
+First, a custom image needs to be built which includes the secret provider jar-file (*/resources/k8s/deployments/confluent-platform/Dockerfile.connect*).

 Like Lenses also describes in the documentation of the secret provider, it is not sufficient to just download the connector.
-The connector is downloaded into a directory which is accessed using classloading isolation to avoid library conflicts (*/usr/share/confluent-hub-components/secret-provider*).
-But Azure KeyVault SDK uses the default system classloader instead of the plugin's classloader.
-Therefore, the secret provider needs to be added to the classpath to ensure that the HttpClient can be found:
+In general, connectors are downloaded into a directory which is accessed using classloading isolation to avoid library conflicts (*/usr/share/confluent-hub-components/secret-provider*).
+But the Azure KeyVault SDK uses the default system classloader instead of the plugin's classloader, so that the secret provider needs to be added to the classpath to ensure that the HttpClient can be found:
 ```
 ENV CLASSPATH=/usr/share/confluent-hub-components/secret-provider/*
 ```